Typical A-level offer

 Empowering Critical Minds- top 5 in the UK for teaching quality. ( The Good University Guide 2018, The Times & Sunday Times).

-100% of our graduates were in work or further study within 6 months, 3% more than Education graduates nationally.
-(HESA 2017)
+97.5% of our graduates were in work or further study within 6 months, after graduating.
+(HESA 2018*)

 This specialist BSc in Physical Geography with Education has been created for you to study the forces that shape the natural world, with the vocational benefit of understanding the latest theory and best practice of teaching in the twenty-first century.

 This science-focused course has a major/minor degree course structure, meaning that you will spend two-thirds of your time examining the natural forces which shape and reshape a variety of terrains, and one-third on the processes and tactics for teaching and learning.
 This course is perfect for aspiring teachers, tutors and lecturers with a particular interest in geography.